Pers Z S: Linguistic cryptanalysis subsection

 Personal considerations seemed to have played a part in the organization of the subsection.

-Mathematical Cryptanalysis Subsection
+Mathematical cryptanalysis subsection

 Dr Kunze was responsible for this subsection, which was never precisely defined.
 It is believed it had a loose internal organization which enabled personnel to focus full concentration on the most important problems as they arose It was assumed by TICOM from a document captured on January 18, 1941, that the subsection had six groups: England, America, Japanese Diplomatic, Japanese Military, Greece and a study of German systems and their own procedures (German:eigene Verfahren).

 Machinery

 The section had its own IBM Hollerith machinery since 1942.
 The tabulating machinery was used in solving the solution of difficult additives and superencipherment (double encryption or Multiple encryption).
 At the end of the World War II, the machinery installation had: